seattletimes/newsapps-brownbag/src/slides.md

 * Talk to us **early** and **often**.
 * Email us to schedule a meeting.
-* And invite us to your project planning meetings.
+* And invite us to your other project planning meetings.
 * Come to us with ideas, even if you don't have a story yet.
 * We're always available to talk!